aquiliz/ticketr-io/README.md

 - KAFKA_URI - host and port of the running Kafka instance. default: localhost:29092

 ## Useful tips
 - After starting the service registry, Eureka's dashboard can be accessed at: http://localhost:8761/ .
-Eeach registered microservice will be visible there.
+Each registered microservice will be visible there.
 - For debugging purpose, a console consumer can be opened on the Kafka topic (ticket-booking-topic):
   - docker exec -it ``<kafka-container-id>`` bash